in-toto/in-toto/roadmap-reviews/2020/review_1_august_19.md

 In order to track the progress towards 1.0, we created a GitHub milestone, reviewed all the existing tickets, and added some that were missing.
-Here's a quick rundown on how we did this quarter:
+Here's a quick rundown on how we did this evaluation period:

 - Created new and assigned existing issues: 15 open:
     - API Specification, 5 open issues